sammyhenningsson/shaf/doc/FORMS.md

 This will create two instances of `Shaf::Formable::Form` which will be accessible from the `User` class, e.g `User.create_form` resp. `User.edit_form`.
 Forms with `instance_accessor` will also be retrievable from instances, e.g. `User[5].edit_form`.
 By default, forms retreived from instances will be prefilled with values from the instance (to change this, pass `prefill: false` to `instance_accessor`).
 Fields are filled with values retreived by calling an instance method of the same name as the field name.
 If the name of the form field does not match the corresponding instance method on the model, then pass the name of the model instance method that should be called to the `accessor_name` keyword argument when declaring the field.
 In the example above, the edit form will have the `:foo` field prefilled with a value like `User[5].foo` and the `:baz` field will be prefilled with the return value of `User[5].instance_method_returning_baz`.

+#### Interacting with forms
-When serialized these forms contain an array of _fields_ that specifies all attributes that are accepted for create/update.
-Each field has a `name` property that MUST be used as key when constructing a payload to be submitted.
+When serialized these forms contain an array of _fields_ that specifies all attributes accepted for create/update.
+Each field has a `name` property that must be used as key when constructing a payload to be submitted.
 Each field also has a type which declares the kind of value that are accepted (currently only string and integer are supported).
 Optionally each field may specify the following keyword_arguments:
  - `title` - Meant to be displayed in a UI
  - `value` - An initial value.
 Normally set on an instance (e.g. `some_form[:field_with_value].value = "some_value"`)